Academic Programs

 The Master of Divinity is a professional degree designed to help men and women preparing for Christian ministry.
 This degree is required for ordination by many denominations.
 The degree can be completed in three to four years of full-time study.

-The purpose of the Master of Arts in Pastoral Studies program is to prepare Roman Catholics for lay ministry at a diocesan or parish level.
-The degree is designed only for Roman Catholics who do not seek ordination.
-Graduates of this program will have a basic knowledge of scripture, contemporary biblical scholarship, the Christian tradition, theology, moral theology, and sacramental traditions.
-They will have skills in developing and executing programs of education, administration of parish life, and pastoral care and nurture of Christian communities.
+The Masters in Pastoral Studies program acknowledges the important role that the laity plays in the life and health of thriving congregations.
+The purpose of the Master in Pastoral Studies program is to prepare the laity for ministry at a congregational, diocesan, or parish level.
+The degree is designed in particular for lay persons who seek theological and biblical training to support the work of the Church, but who do not seek ordination.
+Graduates of this program will have a basic knowledge of scripture, contemporary biblical scholarship, the Christian tradition, theology, and for the Roman Catholic Studies track, sacramental and liturgical traditions.
+They will have skills in developing and executing programs of education, in administration of parish life, and in pastoral care and nurture of Christian communities.

 Certificate Programs